Level/abstract-level/UPGRADING.md

 These changes could be breaking for an implementation that has (at its own risk) overridden the public `write()` method.
 In addition, the error message `write() already called on this batch` has been replaced with code `LEVEL_BATCH_NOT_OPEN`.

+An implementation can optionally override `AbstractChainedBatch#_close()` if it has resources to free (and wishes to free them earlier than GC would).

 ### 4. Error codes

 The [`level-errors`](https://github.com/Level/errors) module as used by `levelup` and friends, is not used or exposed by `abstract-level`.
 Instead errors thrown or yielded from a database have a `code` property.
-See [`README`](./README.md#errors) for details.
+See the [`README`](./README.md#errors) for details.
 Going forward, the semver contract will be on `code` and error messages will change without a semver-major bump.

 To minimize breakage, the most used error as yielded by `get()` when an entry is not found, has the same properties that `level-errors` added (`notFound` and `status`) in addition to code `LEVEL_NOT_FOUND`.
 Those properties will be removed in a future version.
 Implementations can still yield an error that matches `/NotFound/i.test(err)` or they can start using the code.
 Either way `abstract-level` will normalize the error.